Secure Your Users' Identity

 Check out the Location column.
 It defaults to the user’s country, but you can get more detail by creating a custom view.

 Congratulations, administrator!
-You’ve set up 2FA and enabled a user to log in to Salesforce with it.
-We encourage you to explore other 2FA options for your users, such as U2F security keys that serve as a second factor and don’t require a mobile phone.
-Let’s learn more about how to get even more control over your login process in the next unit, “Customizing Your Login Process with My Domain.”
+You’ve seen how easy it is to turn on MFA for your users.
+We encourage you to explore other options for your MFA implementation, such as enabling U2F-compatible security keys as an alternative verification method.
+Security keys are a great option if users don’t have a mobile device or if cell phones aren’t allowed on the premises.
+Now let’s learn how to get even more control over your login process in the next unit, “Customizing Your Login Process with My Domain.”

-- Requirements for Salesforce Authenticator (Versions 2 and 3)
+- Salesforce Help: Requirements for Salesforce Authenticator (Versions 2 and 3)

-- Connect Salesforce Authenticator (Version 3 or Later) to Your Account for Identity Verification
+- Salesforce Help: Connect Salesforce Authenticator (Version 3 or Later) to Your Account for Identity Verification

-- Verify Your Identity with a One-Time Password Generator App or Device
+- Salesforce Help: Verify Your Identity with a One-Time Password Generator App or Device

-- Back Up Your Connected Accounts in the Salesforce Authenticator Mobile App
+- Salesforce Help: Back Up Your Connected Accounts in the Salesforce Authenticator Mobile App